 - MGM Resorts International in its $1.625 billion acquisition of the operations of The Cosmopolitan of Las Vegas

 - MGM Resorts International in its $1.075 billion sale of the operations of The Mirage Hotel & Casino on the Las Vegas Strip to Hard Rock International

 - NPC International Inc. in its $801 million 363 asset sale in a chapter 11 bankruptcy proceeding of substantially all of its assets to Flynn Restaurant Group and Wendy’s International LLC

-- Quest Diagnostics Inc. in its acquisition of Blueprint Genetics Oy
+- Quest Diagnostics Inc. in its $300 million acquisition of Haystack Oncology and in its acquisition of Blueprint Genetics Oy

 - Briggs & Stratton Corporation in its $550 million 363 asset sale in a chapter 11 bankruptcy proceeding of substantially all of its assets and its equity interests in certain of its subsidiaries and certain joint ventures to an affiliate of KPS Capital Partners

 - Chisholm Oil and Gas Operating LLC in the $480 million exchange of debt for equity, as part of a plan of reorganization under chapter 11